G00Dway/Invisible/README.md

 # !!!
 Disclaimer !!!
 Am Not Responsible For Your actions with this tool!
 Please use it at your OWN risk!
 # Bugs, Errors:
-- Report bug or error here: <a href="https://github.com/G00Dway/Invisible/issues">Issues Page</a>
+- Report bugs or errors here: <a href="https://github.com/G00Dway/Invisible/issues">Issues Page</a>